 -

-Missing Intermediate Certificate: Sometimes, the website's SSL certificate is not properly chained to an intermediate certificate, causing validation issues.
+Missing Intermediate Certificate: Sometimes, the website's SSL certificate is not properly chained to an intermediate certificate, causing validation issues across the whole path.

 To troubleshoot this issue, try the following steps: